SakuraChaojun/CSCI_Workbook-/Computer Programming for Psychology/project/README.md

 #### Methods [Project main code](https://github.com/SakuraChaojun/selected-courses/blob/main/Computer%20Programming%20for%20Psychology/project/project_505.py)
 The experiment only has two blocks for demonstration, and each block has four trials.
 Participants need to locate the target shape as soon as possible.
 Press 'Q' means they found the target shape and 'P' for not.
 The odd number block is the target shape that appears, and the even number block is the target shape that disappears.

-In each trial, the shape, position and number are random, but the size and orientation is fixed.
+In each trial, the shape, position and number are random, but the size and orientation are fixed.

 <div class='imabox'>
    <img src = https://github.com/SakuraChaojun/selected-courses/blob/main/Computer%20Programming%20for%20Psychology/project/images/condition_1_demo.gif style="width:300px"> <img src = https://github.com/SakuraChaojun/selected-courses/blob/main/Computer%20Programming%20for%20Psychology/project/images/condition_2_demo.gif style="width:300px">